obinneji/obinneji/README.md

 - 🌱 I’m currently learning Javascript.
 - 👯 I’m looking to collaborate on Frontend projects. ...
 - 🤔 I’m looking for help with internship.
-- 💬 Ask me about Html,CSS and JS.
+- 💬 Ask me about Html,CSS and Javascript.
-- 📫 How to reach me: https://twitter.com/FrancisObinneji/
+- 📫 How to reach me: [Twitter](https://twitter.com/francisobinneji)
 - 😄 Pronouns: He
 - ⚡ Fun fact: Learning to code is fun till you need to fix a bug.